Neo802/Neo802/README.md

-- 👋 Hi, I’m Albert, alias Neo
+- 👋 Hi, I’m Albert
 - 🖥️ C Language Family and Machine Code are the best
-- 🤝 I'm looking to enter in the tech industry this year
+- 🤝 I'm looking to enter the tech industry this year
-- 👀 I’m looking to unlock my potential
+- 👀 I'm looking to unlock my potential
-- 📜 I’m looking to create stunning projects
+- 📜 I'm looking to create stunning projects
 - 📫 How to reach me: PM on Github

 <!---